dart-lang/sdk/.github/ISSUE_TEMPLATE/lint-proposal.md

 ### Discussion checklist

-- [ ] List any existing rules this proposal complements, overlaps or conflict with.
+- [ ] List any existing rules this proposal modifies, complements, overlaps or conflicts with.
 - [ ] List any relevant issues (reported here, the [SDK Tracker], or elsewhere).
 - [ ] If there's any prior art (e.g., in other linters), please add references here.
 - [ ] If this proposal corresponds to [Effective Dart] or [Flutter Style Guide] advice, please call it out.
 (If there isn’t any corresponding advice, should there be?)